6 Tips for a Happy Marriage That Lasts Decades

 One day early, Ben and I waited to pay for our groceries.

-We stood in a long line at the end of a long day for both of us, and I was cranky.
+We stood in a long line at the end of a long day, and I was cranky.

 I scowled, I complained, I whined, “how long are we going to stand here?!”